2007 Boston Red Sox season

 The 2007 Boston Red Sox season was the 107th season in the franchise's Major League Baseball history.
-Managed by Terry Francona, the Red Sox finished first in the American League East with a record of 96 wins and 66 losses.
+Managed by Terry Francona, the Red Sox finished first in the American League East with a record of 96–66.
 In the postseason, the Red Sox first swept the American League West champion Los Angeles Angels of Anaheim in the ALDS.
 In the ALCS, the Red Sox defeated the American League Central champion Cleveland Indians in seven games, despite falling behind 3–1 in the series.
 Advancing to the World Series, the Red Sox swept the National League champion Colorado Rockies, to capture their second championship in four years.

 Off-season

 On November 14, 2006, Major League Baseball announced that the Red Sox had competed for the rights to negotiate a contract with Japanese pitcher Daisuke Matsuzaka.
 Boston won with a bid of US$51.1 million and had 30 days to complete a deal.
 On December 13, 2006, the day before the deadline, Matsuzaka signed a six-year contract worth $52 million.

 It was initially announced that closer Jonathan Papelbon would become a starter in 2007, partially to protect his arm from the injury that sidelined him.
 Pitchers Hideki Okajima, J. C. Romero and Joel Piñeiro were signed as free agents.
 Brendan Donnelly was acquired from the Los Angeles Angels in a trade for pitcher Phil Seibel.

 However, there was no clear candidate for the closer role.
 Papelbon wanted to re-fill that spot, and team officials believed he had rehabilitated himself so well in the offseason that his health of this shoulder was no longer a concern, and allowed him to return to the bullpen.

 The Red Sox lost free agent Álex González to the Cincinnati Reds (leading the Red Sox to sign Julio Lugo) and Mark Loretta to the Houston Astros (allowing Dustin Pedroia to become the team's starting second baseman).
 Trot Nixon, also a free agent, signed with the Cleveland Indians, creating the need for a right fielder.
 The Red Sox pursued J. D. Drew, who had recently opted out of the remainder of his contract with the Los Angeles Dodgers to become a free agent.
 However, the Red Sox medical staff had concerns about Drew's previously injured shoulder.
 On January 25, 2007, the Red Sox and Drew agreed to a five-year deal worth $70 million.

 Outfielder Gabe Kapler, age 31, announced his retirement to fulfill his lifelong dream of becoming a coach.
 The Red Sox named him manager of their single-A affiliate, the Greenville Drive.

 At the end of spring training of 2007, the Red Sox traded minor league veteran catcher Alberto Castillo for Baltimore Orioles outfielder Cory Keylor.